Migrate to Containers architecture

 Providing visibility of your migrations, including status, progress, and logs.

-Workload execution -- Migrated container workloads can execute on any GKE or Anthos cluster meeting the minimum requirements.
+Workload deployment -- You can deploy Migrated container workloads on any GKE or Anthos cluster meeting the minimum requirements.
+The migration artifacts can include one or more Dockerfiles, one or more Kubernetes deployment specs, and a Skaffold configuration file.

-Maintenance -- Once migrated, container workloads typically involve "day-2" maintenance operations -- whether due to required package updates, changes to embedded files, or for Linux workloads, updates to the Migrate to Containers runtime software.
+Maintenance -- After you migrate container workloads, you typically perform optimization and maintenance operations.
 The extracted workload content and the generated Dockerfile can be integrated in a CI/CD pipeline for efficient image-based maintenance.

-You might decide to break your migration journey into two distinct phases, even for workloads that are suitable for containers:
+You can migrate to containers by breaking your migration journey into two distinct phases, even for workloads that are suitable for containers:

-Migrate workloads to Compute Engine with Migrate to VMs.
+Migrate workloads to Compute Engine with Migrate to Virtual Machines.

 Migrate from Compute Engine to containers with Migrate to Containers.

-This method makes sense, for instance, in cases where you want to conduct a data-center migration and migrate all workloads into Compute Engine, and only at a second stage selectively modernize suitable workloads to containers.
+This method is useful, for instance, in cases where you want to conduct a data-center migration and migrate all workloads into Compute Engine, and only at a second stage selectively modernize suitable workloads to containers.